adobe/aem-experimentation/README.md

 - :money_with_wings: serving different content variations based on marketing campaigns you are running, so that you can easily track email and/or social campaigns.
 - :chart_with_upwards_trend: running A/B test experiments on a set of variants to measure and improve the conversion on your site.
 This works particularly with our :chart: [RUM conversion tracking plugin](https://github.com/adobe/franklin-rum-conversion).
 - :rocket: easy simulation of each experience and basic reporting leveraging in-page overlays.
 - :lock: privacy, as it doesn't use any nor persist any end-user data that could lead to their identification.
-No end-user opt-in nor cookie consent needed.
+No end-user opt-in nor cookie consent needed when used in its default configuration.
+Bringing additional marketing technology such as visitor-based analytics or personalization to a project will cancel this privacy-first principle.

 ## Installation